 Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial assets.
 The Company's approach to manage liquidity is to have sufficient liquidity to meet its liabilities when they are due, under both normal and stressed circumstances, without incurring unacceptable losses or risking damage to the Company's reputation.

 Management manages the liquidity risk by monitoring cash flow forecasts on a periodic basis and maturity profiles of financial assets and liabilities.
 This monitoring takes into account the accessibility of cash and cash equivalents and additional undrawn financing facilities.
 The Company will continue to consider various borrowings of leasing options to maximize liquidity and supplement cash requirements as necessary.
 Post completion of Initial Public Offer, the Company has repaid all working capital loans / limits and part of shareholder deposits and also, surrendered the sanctioned borrowing limits.
-In the current year, The Company has got fresh sanction of borrowing limits.
+During the current year, The Company has got fresh sanction of borrowing limits.
 Presently, no amount is drawn against the limits and entire sanction limit of Rs.
-1,250 is underdrawn as on March 31,2024.
+11,000 is underdrawn as on March 31,2025.

 Exposure to liquidity risk